-As a Tier 4 applicant, you must demonstrate that you meet the entry requirements for the programme that you wish to study.
+As a Student Visa applicant, you must demonstrate that you meet the entry requirements for the programme that you wish to study.
 We recognise that international applicants from around the world have a wide range of relevant qualifications and therefore we consider all applications on their own merit.
 Please note that it’s not possible to list all acceptable international entry requirements so please contact us if you have any queries.
 Normally you should have successfully completed at least your high school leaving certificate.
-Some courses will have additional entry requirements so please have a look at detailed course information for further detail.
+Some courses will have additional entry requirements so please have a look at detailed course information for further information.

 If your first language isn’t English, please have a look at our English language requirements below.